ruediste/salta/README.md

 Consider a new JIT binding B which is getting created.
 To make sure no injection would have been bound to B if B would have been present already at the time the injection, all we have to check if any of the already injected injection points matches B. If any matches, we detected an error.
 We cannot let B beeing created.
 However, depending on the JIT binding creation order, different bindings can reveal the conflicts, or the conflict can not be revealed at all.

-This behaviour is clearly not an option.
+This behavior is clearly not an option.
 Therefore we split the injection points for JIT bindings into non-overlapping regions.

 This is achieved by creating a key from the injection point.
 A JIT binding is only used to satisfy injection points with a key equal to the one used to create the binding.

+## Circular Dependencies
+Consider a class A with a constructor parameter of type B, and a class B with a constructor parameter of type A.

+If A is requested, a circular proxy of A could be used to create the instance of B. But if B accesses the proxy from within the constructor, expecting a fully initialized instance of A, an exception will be thrown.

+In the same setup, given A does not access the passed instance of B in the constructor, B can be created.
+If B is a singleton as well, if the application first requests a B it will run happily, even using instances of A. If it first requests an instance of A an error will occur.

+This is certainly not a stable and predictable behavior.
+Therefore Salta does not support circular dependencies.